vmware/terraform-provider-nsxt/website/docs/d/transport_zone.html.markdown

 * `id` - (Optional) The ID of Transport Zone to retrieve

-* `display_name` - (Optional) Display Name of the Transport Zone to retrieve
+* `display_name` - (Optional) Display Name prefix of the Transport Zone to retrieve

 ## Attributes Reference

-Same as Argument Reference
+In addition to arguments listed above, the following attributes are exported:

+* `description` - Description of the transport zone.

+* `host_switch_name` - The name of the host switch that was installed on the NSX edge.

+* `transport_type` - The transport type of this transport zone.